AllStarCodeOrg/Readathon_2019/README.md

 # TO DO LIST

 # NICE TO HAVES
-- Drop down of rubric for each question instead of always having to go through it manually while reading applicant
 - Keystrokes to navigate
 - have a log file
 - Admin edit/delete ReadScore in list